viniciusggarcia1/topological-properties/README.md

 # Topological Properties
-This code aims to explore the topological properties of Quantum Spin Hall Efect.
-The graphs generated help visualize and analyze the system's band structure and Berry phase, which are crucial for understanding its topological characteristics.
+This code aims to explore the topological properties of the Quantum Spin Hall Effect.
+The graphs generated help to visualize and analyze the system's band structure and Berry phase, which are crucial for understanding its topological characteristics.

 # The Code
 The code is organized into two files: `qsh.py` and `main.py`.